 Mike Evans, owner of Gulf Coast Fans in Damon, Texas, considered that as he developed his business' first Web site several years ago.
 "I was thinking about the site and thought, How cool would it be to help spread the Good News?" he says.

-A friend had shown him Promises, a devotion written by Campus Crusade for Christ's late founder Bill Bright.
+A friend had shown him Promises, a devotion written by Cru's late founder Bill Bright.
 Knowing people would visit Mike's Web site browsing for ceiling fan parts, he placed a link to Promises right in the middle.

 "You're looking through for blades or switches and sandwiched in there is the devotional."